BERNIE BANTON – THE PUBLIC FACE

 The foundation is fiercely apolitical, and was founded by Karen Banton for only one reason, to uphold what Bernie Banton AM believed in; to assist people to navigate the difficult journey an asbestos disease diagnosis presents; to enable people to have informed choice about specialist asbestos litigators and medical professionals; to prevent people being exposed to asbestos by creating awareness of the danger it presents; and to advocate for, and to be:

 ‘The voice of reason for Australian asbestos disease sufferers, their loved ones and the wider community.’

-We advocate on behalf of NSW and ACT asbestos disease sufferers and their loved ones (including those diagnosed after being exposed to asbestos in NSW), particularly on Supportive Care Option issues such as; medical and legal referral; hospitals and cancer centres; clinical trials; dealing with local councils; palliative care and support networks; and liaising with the NSW Government’s, icare Dust Diseases Care.
+We advocate on behalf of asbestos disease sufferers and their loved ones, particularly on Supportive Care Option issues such as; medical and legal referral; hospitals and cancer centres; clinical trials; dealing with local councils; palliative care and support networks; and liaising with the NSW Government’s, icare Dust Diseases Care.
 We also advocate pharmaceutical companies and governments on wider issues such as the number of treatment trials, and newly released drugs being made available to sufferers at an affordable price.

-Whilst the welfare of asbestos disease sufferers and their loved ones is our primary focus, we advocate for the wider community on asbestos related issues with NSW and ACT local councils, SafeWork, the EPA and so forth.
+Whilst the welfare of asbestos disease sufferers and their loved ones is our primary focus, we advocate for the wider community on asbestos related issues with local councils, SafeWork, the EPA and so forth.

 On a broader scale, when time and finances permit, we also work with like-minded stakeholders to advocate for better enforcement and strengthening of existing Australian legislation regarding asbestos.
 Internationally, we work with the Australian Government, the union movement and like-minded organisations and individuals to make the world a safer place, by advocating for a total ban on the use of asbestos and asbestos containing products and materials.